JonKelly92/BettingGame/README.md

 # BettingGame

+This is a networked game (Netcode) where two players can bet on whether an object will change it's color to Red or Green.

-This project was made as a test for a job interview.
-I worked on this for a week.
-I may come back to it in the future to fix some isssues and polish it up but for now it's in the same state as I submitted it in.
+I put this together pretty quickly, only worked on it for a week.
+I learned a lot about Netcode working on this.
+I may come back to it in the future to fix some isssues and polish it up.